 We will start trekking after breakfast and it will take us about 6 to 7 hours to reach Namche Bazaar.
-The trekking trail from Phakding will go along side of the Dudh Koshi river and will pass through several Sherpa Villages till we cross a place called Monjo.
-After Monjo we will get a village called Jorsale, which is the last village before we reach Namche.
+The trekking trail from Phakding will go alongside the Dudh Koshi River and will pass through several Sherpa Villages till we cross a place called Monjo.
+After Monjo, we will get a village called Jorsale, which is the last village before we reach Namche.
 We will have our lunch at Jorsale, as there will not be anything available after this point.
 We will get about 5 hanging bridges before we reach Namche.
 As we trek for a while, we will see a gigantic view of Mt.
 Thamserku.
 We will enter the Sagarmatha National Park after Monjo and the same park covers the entire Everest and Khumbu Glacier zone.
 This protected zone and just before Namche there is a check post which will verify our permits before they let us in.
 En route, we will cross the large hanging bridge that is very popular and a lot of people take photos at this point.
 The trek begins to get tougher as it sets on an incline trail after this bridge and till we reach Namche.
 The trail between Jorsale and Namche Check Post will be a little tough and we recompensed that you walk at your own pace. if the weather permits, you may be able to get your first glimpse of Mt.
 Everest from the Namche Check Post.
 We will take several steps from Namche Post to reach Namche Bazaar.

 Day 4: Rest day at Namche Bazaar.

 Today’s day is reserved for acclimatization in this high altitude region.
 We will stay at Namche and explore the place.
-Namche has many attractions such as the Museum with a beautiful flat ground, The Tenzing Norgay Statue, Hike to the non operational Syangboche Airport, Visit to Sir.
+Namche has many attractions such as the Museum with a beautiful flat ground, The Tenzing Norgay Statue, Hike to the non-operational Syangboche Airport, Visit to Sir.
 Edmund Hillary School, Khumjung Village and many more.